documentcloud/help_center/_help/document_modification.md

 3. Select **“Save Redactions”** and then **“Okay”**.
 4. You will be forwarded back to the **“Your Documents”** page.
 Once your document is finished processing, the text you selected has been blacked out.

-<p class="note"><b>NOTE: Redactions are permanent, and cannot be undone.</b> When you redact a portion of a document, all of the text touching the black box will additionally be removed from the OCR text in the <b>"text"</b> tab.
-No trace of it will be left in the document file.</p>

 ## Page Tools

+DocumentCloud offers some simple tools to insert, remove, and reorder pages within a document.
+These tools can be found in the sidebar on the right for any document you have permission to edit.

-Within the pages tab of any document that you have permission to edit, you'll find page manipulation tools in the sidebar on the right.
-As you save changes, the document window will close so DocumentCloud can rebuild your document.
+**Making changes like these to a document will require the whole document to be reprocessed**, which can take a while (the document window will close so DocumentCloud can rebuild your document).

-Depending on the size of the document and the number of other jobs DocumentCloud is handling, this can take a while.
-Any changes to a document will also be applied to the original PDF file.

 #### To Insert or Replace a Page: